 - a.
 Athletes must have a muscle power deficit of at least 40 points affecting all 4 limbs with at least one muscle group scoring 3 or less., OR a muscle power deficit of at least 35 points all retracted from the score of a single upper limb, OR - b.
-Athletes with a minimum deficiency of loss of a limb through the elbow joint with no residual limb below this point, OR - c.
-Athletes must have hypertonia present in minimum of 4 key muscles groups with a minimum MAS score of two (2), AND at least 2 of these score must be registered in upper limb muscle groups OR 6 key muscle groups with a minimum MAS score of two (2), - d.
-Athletes must demonstrate an observable severe-level involvement of motor ataxia in at least three (3) limbs or moderate-level involvement of motor ataxia in all four (4) limbs.
-OR - e.
+Athletes with a minimum deficiency of loss of a limb through the elbow joint with no residual limb below this point, OR - e.-Athletes must have hypertonia present in minimum of 4 key muscles groups with a minimum MAS score of two (2), AND at least 2 of these score must be registered in upper limb muscle groups OR 6 key muscle groups with a minimum MAS score of two (2), d.-Athletes must demonstrate an observable severe-level involvement of motor ataxia in at least three (3) limbs or moderate-level involvement of motor ataxia in all four (4) limbs.
+Athletes must demonstrate an observable involvement of ataxia in 4 body areas, considering the limbs, head, and trunk, OR

+- e.
 Athletes must demonstrate an observable severe-level involvement of dyskinesia in at least three (3) limbs or moderate-level involvement of dyskinesia in all four (4) limbs.
-OR - f.
+Athletes must demonstrate an observable involvement of athetosis in 4 body areas, considering the limbs, head, and trunk, OR - f.
 Athletes must have a ROM score of 36 or more with involvement of 4 body areas, considering the limbs and trunk.

-48.6.
-RP2: "Range, Power" moderate impairment, inclusive of other impairment types
+2.6.48.6.
+RP2: "Range, Power" moderate impairment, inclusive of other impairment types b.

 - a.
 Athletes must have a muscle power deficit of at least 20 points affecting at least 2 limbs with at least one muscle group scoring 3 or less., OR - b.
-Athletes must have hypertonia present in a minimum of 2 keys muscle groups across 2 limbs with a MAS score of 2. or 4 muscle groups with a minimum score of two (2) in a single limb, OR - c.
-Athletes must demonstrate an observable moderate-level involvement of motor ataxia in at least two (2) limbs or mild-level invoklvement of motor ataxia in all four (4) limbs
+Athletes must have hypertonia present in a minimum of 2 keys muscle groups across 2 limbs with a MAS score of 2. or 4 muscle groups with a minimum score of two (2) in a single limb, OR

-- d.
-Athletes must demonstrate an observable moderate-level involvement of dyskinesia in at least two (2) limbs or mild-level invoklvement of dyskinesia in all four (4) limbs - e.
+- c.
+Athletes Athletes must demonstrate an observable moderate-level involvement of motor ataxia in at least two (2) limbs or mild-level invokivement of motor ataxia in all four (4) limbs - c. must demonstrate an observable involvement of Ataxia in 2 body areas, considering the limbs, head, and trunk., OR - d.
+Athletes must demonstrate an observable moderate-level involvement of dyskinesia in at least two (2) limbs or mild-level invokivement of dyskinesia in all four (4) limbs involvement of Athetosis in 2 body areas, considering the limbs, head, and trunk, OR - e.
 Athletes must have a ROM score of 18 or more with involvement of at least 2 body areas, considering the limbs and trunk.

-48.7.
+2.7.48.7.
 RP3: "Range, Power" mild impairment, inclusive of other impairment types